YANGAROO (CVE:YOO) Shares Down 14.3% – Here’s What Happened

-Shares of YANGAROO Inc. (CVE:YOO – Get Free Report) traded down 14.3% during trading on Friday .
-The stock traded as low as C$0.03 and last traded at C$0.03.
-531,000 shares traded hands during mid-day trading, an increase of 995% from the average session volume of 48,478 shares.
+Shares of YANGAROO Inc. (CVE:YOO – Get Free Report) fell 14.3% during mid-day trading on Saturday .
+The company traded as low as C$0.03 and last traded at C$0.03.
+531,000 shares changed hands during trading, an increase of 995% from the average session volume of 48,478 shares.
 The stock had previously closed at C$0.04.

 YANGAROO Company Profile